paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 2018—Pub.
 L. 115–334 substituted “2023” for “2018” wherever appearing.

 #### Suspension of Permanent Price Support Authorities
 Pub.
+L. 119–37, div.
+E, § 5002(c)(2), Nov.
+12, 2025, 139 Stat.
+627, provided that: “The provisions of law specified in— “(A) subsections (a) and (b) of section 1602 of the Agricultural Act of 2014 ([7 U.S.C.
+9092](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9092))—“(i) shall not be applicable to the 2026 crops of covered commodities (as defined in section 1111 of that Act ([7 U.S.C.
+9011](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9011))), cotton, and sugar; and “(ii) shall not be applicable to milk through December 31, 2026; and “(B) section 1602(c) of that Act ([7 U.S.C.
+9092(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section9092/c&num=0&edition=prelim)) shall not be applicable to the crops of wheat planted for harvest in calendar year 2026.”

+Pub.
 L. 118–158, div.
 D, § 4101(c)(5), Dec.
 21, 2024, 138 Stat.
 1769, provided that: “The provisions of law specified in— “(A) subsections (a) and (b) of section 1602 of the Agricultural Act of 2014 ([7 U.S.C.
 9092](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9092))—“(i) shall not be applicable to the 2025 crops of covered commodities (as defined in section 1111 of that Act ([7 U.S.C.
 9011](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9011))), cotton, and sugar; and “(ii) shall not be applicable to milk through December 31, 2025; and “(B) section 1602(c) of that Act ([7 U.S.C.
 9092(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section9092/c&num=0&edition=prelim)) shall not be applicable to the crops of wheat planted for harvest in calendar year 2025.”

 Pub.
 L. 118–22, div.
 B, title I, § 102(c)(4), Nov.
 17, 2023, 137 Stat.
 116, provided that: “The provisions of law specified in— “(A) subsections (a) and (b) of section 1602 of the Agricultural Act of 2014 ([7 U.S.C.
 9092](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9092))—“(i) shall not be applicable to the 2024 crops of covered commodities (as defined in section 1111 of that Act ([7 U.S.C.
 9011](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9011))), cotton, and sugar; and “(ii) shall not be applicable to milk through December 31, 2024; and “(B) section 1602(c) of that Act ([7 U.S.C.
 9092(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section9092/c&num=0&edition=prelim)) shall not be applicable to the crops of wheat planted for harvest in calendar year 2024.”